Inca trail to Machu Picchu – a complete guide!

 - Use of toilets – 1 Sol per person for single-time use.

-- Hot shower (only at first base camp) – 10 Sols per person for single-time use.
+- Hot shower (only available at first base camp) – 10 Sols per person for single-time use.

-- Water bottle – 5 Sols per bottle (the price of the water bottle increases as and when the altitude increase during the hike).
+- Water bottle – 5 Sols per bottle (the price of the water bottle increases as and when the altitude increases during the hike).

 Previous day of the hike